solarspaceclouds/perspective-scene-blender-addon/README.md

 Otherwise, Eevee render engine is used to render images (may result in images with strobing effect of the background plane)

 ### Potential misalignment of environment objects particle system on plane surface:
-To fix the misalignment of the environment collection's particle system:
+To fix the misalignment of the environment collection's particle system in Blender:

 select the relevant object in the environment collection > tab into edit mode > press G key > press X key then move mouse to adjust the particle system to be at the desired Z location > click to finalise particle system Z location.

+Recommended to set origin of mesh objects to be at the base of the mesh object.
+[Shift + Right Click to position 3D cursor to desired location > In Object Mode, Right Click > Set Origin > To 3D Cursor}

 ### Additional notes:
 This add-on was created with the image of natural scenes in mind.
 Hence, [colour_1] and [colour_2] are pre-set to green and brown respectively.